 4. They are kissed with sweetness without being overwhelming.

 This first attempt I mimicked June’s recipe to see that I could do it.
-My next attempt I will try to “veganise” by substituting 2 tablespoons of flax seeds for the eggs.
+My next attempt I will try to “veganise” by substituting 2 tablespoons of flax seeds, which I ordered from American seed banks.
 I will also try with other types of flour like spelt, buckwheat and brown rice.

 1/4 cup coconut oil